 - What factors contribute to the development of pro- or anti-democratic attitudes among citizens and political leaders?
 How are these attitudes translated into concrete action?

 - How well do existing indicators capture the quality and security of American democracy?
 What novel indicators would enhance our ability to track democratic progress or backsliding?

 Neighborhoods and Communities

-A brief letter of inquiry (4 pages max. excluding references) must precede a full proposal to determine whether the proposed project is in line with the Foundation's program priorities and available funds.
-All applications must be submitted through the Foundation's online submission system.
-If you still have questions after reviewing the information on our website, please contact James Wilson, Program Director, at email@example.com.
+A brief letter of inquiry (LOI; four-page maximum excluding references) must precede a full proposal to determine whether the proposed project is in line with the Foundation's program priorities and available funds.
+All applications must be submitted through the Foundation's online submission system, Fluxx.
+Questions should be addressed to James Wilson, Program Director, at email@example.com.